 Sometimes a combination of these treatment methods are used.

 We understand you may be feeling overwhelmed with questions and concerns about your type of leukemia and all that it means.
-From second opinions and oncology nutritional services to our patients benefits representative and oncology social workers, the support specialists at Compass Oncology are here to help you during every step of your cancer journey.
+From second opinions and oncology nutritional services to our patients benefit representatives and oncology social workers, the support specialists at Compass Oncology are here to help you during every step of your cancer journey.

 Visit the National Cancer Institute where this information, along with more, can be found about Multiple Myeloma, or you can ask your cancer care team questions about your individual situation.